jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 133 Removal of qualifications, or cancellation of registration, overseas
 (1) The Board may review the registration of a social worker who is registered by virtue of being entitled to registration under section 7, if satisfied that—
-  (a) the educational establishment that gave him or her the overseas qualification equivalent to a recognised New Zealand qualification has cancelled or suspended it (or taken action equivalent to cancelling or suspending it); or
+  (a) the educational establishment that gave the social worker the overseas qualification equivalent to a prescribed New Zealand qualification has cancelled or suspended it (or taken action equivalent to cancelling or suspending it); or
   (b) an overseas authority that maintains a register of people registered or licensed as social workers (or as practitioners of a profession equivalent to that of a social worker) has—
-    (i) removed his or her name from that register; or (ii) suspended his or her registration; or
-    (iii) taken action equivalent to removing his or her name from that register or suspending his or her registration.
+    (i) removed the social worker’s name from that register; or (ii) suspended the social worker’s registration; or (iii) taken action equivalent to removing the social worker’s name from that register or suspending the social worker’s registration.
-(2) The Board must take all reasonably practicable steps to ensure that the social worker is given— (a) written notice containing enough details to inform him or her clearly of the substance of the grounds on which the Board has decided to carry out the review; and
+(2) The Board must take all reasonably practicable steps to ensure that the social worker is given— (a) written notice containing enough details to inform the social worker clearly of the substance of the grounds on which the Board has decided to carry out the review; and
   (b) any written information and a written summary of any other information in the Board's possession relating to the cancellation, suspension, or removal concerned; and
   (c) a reasonable opportunity to make written submissions and be heard on the matter, either personally or by a representative.
-(3) A person exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(3) A person exercising the person’s right to be heard personally is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(4) The Board may permit a person exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (3).
+(4) The Board may permit a person exercising the person’s right to be heard personally to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (3).
 (5) Except as provided in subsections (2) to (4), the form of the review is at the Board's discretion.
 (6) After the review, the Board, if it thinks it appropriate to do so,— (a) may direct the Registrar to note in the Register the cancellation, suspension, or removal concerned; and